Quantum sensing with a spin ensemble in a two-dimensional material: Methods

 Crucially, when using the exact filter function, reconstruction of the noise PSD requires evaluating the frequency-domain integral over all frequencies (see the right-hand side of Eq.~(\ref{eq:chi(T)})).
 To this end, we approximate the continuous integral by a discretized Riemann sum using the trapezoidal method, with a maximum frequency cutoff of $\omega_\text{max}/2\pi = 100$~MHz and $\approx$$10^5$ logarithmically sampled frequency points, guided by the experimentally measured coherence times.
 Furthermore, to account for the presence of multiple sharp resonances whose widths scale as $1/N$, we introduce more densely spaced sampling points around these resonances to ensure convergence of the numerical integral.

-In principle, to enable a model-free reconstruction of the noise PSD, $S(\omega)$ may be represented as a high-dimensional vector sampled on the same frequency grid employed for the numerical integration.
-However, this approach is computationally prohibitive, as it requires optimizing over an excessively large number of parameters.
+In principle, to enable a model-free reconstruction of the noise PSD, $S(\omega)$ may be represented as a high dimensional vector sampled on the same frequency grid employed for the numerical integration.
+However, the resulting system of linear equations is underdetermined due to greater numerical sampling in frequency space than experimental time points.
 Instead, since the measured $C_N(T)$ profiles exhibit monotonically decaying behaviors, particularly in the magnetic-field sensing mode, we adopt a $1/\omega^\alpha$-noise ansatz for the noise PSD, $S(\omega) = S_0 / \omega^\alpha$, characterized by only two parameters, $\{S_0, \alpha\}$.
 Numerical optimization is performed using a differential evolution algorithm, followed by a final round of local gradient descent, to independently extract the best-fit parameters for each decoherence profile, $C_N(T)$, measured with different $N \in \{ 1, 8, 128, 256, 512 \}$.
-The results of this optimization yield a piecewise reconstruction of the noise PSD, shown as dashed lines in Fig.~\ref{fig:Fig4}f of the main text.
-For each $C_N(T)$ profile, the piecewise PSD is plotted only within the statistically reliable region, determined by $\sigma_N < C_N(T) < 1 - \sigma_N$, where $\sigma_N$ is the standard deviation of the measured coherence signal in the time domain.
+The results of this optimization yield a piecewise reconstruction of the noise PSD.
+For each $C_N(T)$ profile, the piecewise PSD is computed only within the statistically reliable region, determined by $\sigma_N < C_N(T) < 1 - \sigma_N$, where $\sigma_N$ is the standard deviation of the measured coherence signal in the time domain.
 The corresponding best-fit noise parameters are compiled in Table~\ref{tab:C(t)_fit_params}.

 The piecewise noise PSD probes distinct frequency intervals set by the $N$-dependent resonances of the filter function.
 Since these individual PSDs originate from a common underlying spectrum, we construct a composite noise PSD using the same optimization procedure as above, guided by an empirical fit to the extracted profiles.
 Specifically, the fit function for the global composite noise PSD is defined as